Unit Testing in Swift

 Writing Unit Tests in Swift

-Writing unit tests in Swift is a straightforward process, thanks to the XCTest framework.
+Writing unit tests in Swift is a simpler process, thanks to the XCTest framework.
 To get started, you first need to create a test case class.
 This class will inherit from XCTestCase and contain all your test methods.
 A test method is a function that starts with the word “test” and contains the logic to perform a specific test.

 Here’s a step-by-step guide to writing a unit test in Swift: